Om Prakash Munjal

 Om Prakash Munjal (26 August 1928 – 13 August 2015) was an Indian businessman, poet and philanthropist.
 He was the founder and chairman of Hero Cycles, the world's largest integrated bicycle manufacturing company by volume and Hero Motors, an Indian two-wheeler components manufacturer, and ventured into newer business fields including luxury hotels and four-wheeler components.
 He is also known for philanthropic activities of running various schools and hospitals.
 He died on 13 August 2015 at DMC Hero Heart Centre, Ludhiana.

 Early life

-Om Prakash Munjal was born in Kamalia, in a Punjabi Hindu Arora family, to Bahadur Chand Munjal and Thakur Devi.
+Om Prakash Munjal was born in Kamalia, in a Punjabi Hindu Khatri family, to Bahadur Chand Munjal and Thakur Devi.

 In 1944, his family moved to Amritsar to start a bicycle spare parts business with his three brothers, Brijmohan Lall Munjal, Dayanand Munjal and Satyanand Munjal.
 The business flourished, however, within a few years, the Partition of India occurred and severely affected the business environment in Amritsar.
 The brothers moved the base of their operations to Ludhiana.
 In 1956, they moved from component manufacturing to complete bicycle manufacturing with the brand name Hero, the first bicycle manufacturing unit in India, producing 639 bicycles in the first year.
 Mr. Munjal died on 13 August 2015.